uwcirg/fhir-migrations/README.md

 ## Usage

-To initialize the Migration service and use a specific directory for migration scripts, you need to provide the path to the directory when creating an instance of the Migration class.
-By default, the service looks for scripts in examples directory, and can be altered via specifying MIGRATION_SCRIPTS_DIR enviroment var.
+To initialize the Migration service and use a specific directory for migration scripts, you need to provide the path to the desired directory when creating an instance of the Migration class.
+By default, the service looks for scripts in the nested examples directory, and can be altered via specifying MIGRATION_SCRIPTS_DIR enviroment var.

-- For writing new migrations: the random UUID for the migration's revision id is generated automatically and does not need to be specified by user.
+- For writing new migrations: after running `migrate` command (see details below), new python file with boilerplate code will be generated.
+It will be assigned a random UUID as that migration's revision id, used to track the migration order.
 The upgrade method is run on `upgrade` flask command, downgrade method is run on `downgrade` flask command.
-The method declaration for both is provided, but method functionality needs to be filled by the user.
+The method declaration for both functions is provided within each generated migration file, but method functionality needs to be filled by the user.
 - For changing or inserting in-between existing migration: if user needs to insert an in-between migration or modify the order of migrations to suit specific needs, they need to manually change revision (current id) and down_revision (id of previously ran migration) of the affected migrations, making sure to reconcile the order and keep it continuous.
 - For deleting existing migration: automatic deleting is currently not supported